giridhar7632/firebase-database/README.md

 ![Add name](https://cloud-4zt4ppz2y.vercel.app/0screenshot_2020-11-10_145514.png)

 Click on `continue`.
 Then you will get `Firebase SDK` data.
-Every user have their own `API` key and Id.
+Every user has their own `API` key and Id.
 Copy the code in the `<script>`.
 This contains the data to access your firebase.

 ![SDK Data](https://cloud-4zt4ppz2y.vercel.app/1screenshot_2020-11-10_145822.png)